 Don’t blame them, though.
 With 300+ more applications stacked high on the desk, you, too, would be looking for shortcuts—err, optimization methods.

 Especially when you consider the projected slower-than-average job growth.
 That implies that only elite-level candidates ever succeed, and scarcely leave their occupation.

 In light of this, your task here is to convince the recruiter to read your resume.

 You do that with a catchy resume profile to sell yourself on your resume in about 7 seconds.
 Like in an elevator pitch.

 Write a resume summary if you’ve headed an engineering squad for over 2 years.
 Mention what the team was able to achieve with your leadership and don’t be shy about boasting about dollars saved and costs cut.
 If it looks impressive, you should say it.

 If you’re not an experienced engineering manager, a resume objective will benefit you far more.
 To write one effectively, focus on the skills and knowledge you have from other positions and why you have what it takes to transition to a more responsible position and run things like a well-oiled machine.

 Pro Tip: Some people encounter some real cost uncertainty when writing their resume introduction.
 If it happens to you, feel free to come back to this part when you’re done with the rest of the crucial sections.

-3. Prepare a Tailored Engineering Manager Job Description
+3. Prepare a Tailored Job Description for an Engineering Manager Resume

 It’s a simple matter, really.